MartinHepperle/Epson-HX-20/assembler/readme.md

 <code>>b a77
 Breakpoint at 0a77 set</code>

-List all active breakpoints to mke sure it is really set:
+List all active breakpoints to make sure it is really set:

 <code>>b
 Active breakpoints: